 Important note to Applicants:

+Applications are reviewed on a first complete application submitted, first reviewed/considered.
 Applicants are responsible to verify, based on the criteria laid out below, rather or not they meet the qualifications to be approved.
 Application fees are non-refundable.

 HOW TO APPLY:

 All roommates/co-signers must complete a separate application and provide all documentation for your application to be considered.
-Once all parties have submitted their applications, please contact our office to notify us of your submission.
-Please do so by emailing: Management@Sycacorp.com
+Once all parties have submitted their applications, please contact our office to notify us of your submission as well as who the Primary Roommate (primary point of contact) will be for your group.

 An application is considered incomplete for a unit if: